jack-loss/CaymanConfigurator/discussion/DISCUSSION.md

 ## Model Images & UI Components

 The model images for the Cayman were taken directly from the [Porsche official website](https://cc.porsche.com/icc_pcna/ccCall.do?rt=1508789638&screen=1280x720&userID=USM&lang=us&PARAM=parameter_internet_us&ORDERTYPE=982130&MODELYEAR=2018&hookURL=http%3a%2f%2fwww.porsche.com%2fusa%2fmodelstart%2f).
-I went through each possible combination of options and image angles and saved the model images in an organized directory, which is how I implemented the real-time model-photo updates when the user clicks on any of the options in the interface (discussed here).
+I went through each possible combination of options and image angles and saved the model images in an organized directory, which is how I implemented the real-time model-photo updates when the user clicks on any of the options in the interface, discussed [here](https://github.com/jack-loss/CaymanConfigurator/blob/master/discussion/DISCUSSION.md#setimagepathstring-displayname).

 The UI components (selected icons, interactive buttons, etc.) were inspired by the design of the UI components on the Porsche website, but created from-scratch by me in Adobe Photoshop CC 2015.5.